Battle of the Ialomița: The battle between John Hunyadi and Mezid Bey

 According to the viewpoint of classic historiography, Transylvania was caught by surprise by the Ottoman attack.
 Voivode John Hunyadi had only recently arrived in the region before the raid and, together with the bishop of Transylvania, György Lépes, hastily gathered an army and charged at the Turks.
 However, they were defeated near Gyulafehérvár (now Alba Iulia, Romania), the bishop was killed on the battlefield, and Hunyadi was wounded.
 However, Hunyadi, without hesitation, called the people of the province to arms – nobles, Székelys, and peasants alike – and just five days later, he delivered a decisive defeat to the Turkish army.
-However, according to historian Tamás Pálosfalvi, Hunyadi was not present at this first battle, which took place in Marosszentimre (now Sântimbru, Romania).
+However, according to Hungarian historian Tamás Pálosfalvi, Hunyadi was not present at this first battle, which took place in Marosszentimre (now Sântimbru, Romania).
 The Thuróczy chronicle preserved the information that Hunyadi arrived in Transylvania only directly before the first battle.
 The credibility of this information is reinforced by the fact that, according to a charter issued by King Vladislaus I of Hungary, the first clash occurred unexpectedly.
 According to Pálosfalvi, the battle could not have been unforeseen if Hunyadi had already been in Transylvania awaiting the Turkish attack.
 The wounded Hunyadi likely had little opportunity, in just four days, to meaningfully replenish his battle-weary army and launch a surprise attack on the retreating Turks, who were undoubtedly made more cautious by their own losses.
 Also, in just four days, no meaningful mobilization could have been carried out, let alone catching up with the retreating Turkish army.

 According to Pálosfalvi, the location of Hunyadi's subsequent victory over the retreating Mezid Bey was the Vaskapu (Iron Gate) in Hunyad County, the location of the victorious battle has already been convincingly identified by Ottokár Székely near the Iron Gate in southwestern Transylvania.
 This identification is supported by a letter written by Hunyadi himself a few years later, under similar circumstances.
 This conclusion is supported by numerous contemporary documents, however, according to Pálosfalvi, unfortunately, some authors continue to rely on the incorrect claims of earlier historiography.

+A wagon heavily laden with booty, said to require ten horses to draw it, was dispatched to the Serbian Despot George Branković, an ally of Hungary.
+The wagon was topped with the impaled heads of Mezid Bey and his son and was accompanied by an elderly Turk who was forced to present the trophy.

 Hunyadi pursued the Ottomans beyond Hungary's borders, and the Hungarian army penetrated into Wallachia.
 The lightning campaign of Hunyadi aimed to punish the Wallachian voivode, who was accused of cooperating with the Turks in their raid on Transylvania.
 Hunyadi deposed the pro-Ottoman voivode and ordered his execution, before restoring Basarab II to power.
 With Hungarian influence reestablished in Wallachia, it was now reasonable to expect that the Ottomans would face greater difficulty reaching Transylvania from that direction than they had in March 1442.